-You have decided you want to study for an apprenticeship, what do you do?
-Click on the below link to see what the next step is:
+If you have decided you want to study for an apprenticeship, what do you do?
+The chart below shows what the next step is:

 Click on the link below for more information on how you can receive support if you are struggling to concentrate on your apprenticeship: